MozeBaltyk/UpOnLAN/docs/UpOnLAN/Developpement.md

 #### 🧱 Code Structure

-A webapp using Node.js was developed following MVC structure.
+The webapp is a cold fork from Netboot.xyz, using Node.js, it was refactored following a MVC structure.

 - **Model**: Services in `/services/`
 - **View**: EJS templates in `/views/`